zhullyb/monyhar/monyhar/docs/design/startup.md

 point, in
 [`chrome_main_app_mode_mac.mm`](https://cs.monyhar.org/monyhar/src/chrome/app_shim/chrome_main_app_mode_mac.mm),
 for app mode shortcuts: "On Mac, one can't make shortcuts with command-line arguments.
-Instead, we produce small app bundles which locate the Chromium framework and load it, passing the appropriate data."
+Instead, we produce small app bundles which locate the Monyhar framework and load it, passing the appropriate data."
 This executable also calls `ChromeMain()`.